National Basketball League (Australia)

-The National Basketball League (NBL) is a men's professional basketball league in Australasia, currently composed of 10 teams: 9 in Australia and 1 in New Zealand.
+The National Basketball League (NBL) is a men's professional basketball league in Australasia, currently composed of ten teams: nine in Australia and one in New Zealand.
 It is the premier professional men's basketball league in Australia and New Zealand.
+The league was played in the Australian winter until 1998 when it switched to summer seasons beginning with the 1998–99 season.
+The NBL's regular season runs from September to February, with each team playing 33 games.
+The league's finals extends into March to April, culminating with the Championship grand final series.